-- Expanding Subsidies in ACA Marketplaces: The bill significantly expands the subsidies in the ACA Marketplaces to cover more middle class families and to be more generous for those already receiving them, for 2021 and 2022.
+Expanding Subsidies in ACA Marketplaces: Like the House bill, the Senate-passed bill significantly expands the subsidies in the ACA Marketplaces to cover more middle class families and to be more generous for those already receiving them, for 2021 and 2022.
 Specifically, it removes the current cap that makes any family with income above 400% of the poverty level ineligible for any subsidies.
 Under the bill, no one will have to pay more than 8.5 percent of their income for a silver plan in the ACA marketplaces.
-It also provides that individuals below 150% of the poverty level pay no premiums at all compared to 4% of their income currently.
-The Urban Institute estimates that these provisions could lead to 4.5 million more Americans gaining coverage. - ACA Subsidies for Those on Unemployment: The bill provides that any individual who receives unemployment at any point in 2021 is treated as if their income were 133% of the poverty level for the purposes of the ACA marketplace subsidy.
-As a result, they can purchase an ACA silver plan for zero premium. - New Incentives for Medicaid Expansion: The bill provides a new incentive for the 12 states that have not expanded Medicaid to do so by temporarily increasing the base Federal Medical Assistance Percentage (FMAP) by five percentage points for two years for any state that newly expands.
-If all 12 remaining states expanded Medicaid, more than 2 million uninsured people would gain access to Medicaid. - COBRA Subsidies: Provides an 85% subsidy for individuals who lose their job and choose to use COBRA to continue their existing employer-sponsored health coverage through September 30, 2021.
+It also provides that individuals below 150% of the poverty level pay no premiums

+- at all compared to 4% of their income currently.
+The Urban Institute estimates that these provisions could lead to 4.5 million more Americans gaining coverage. - ACA Subsidies for Those on Unemployment: Like the House bill, the Senate-passed bill provides that any individual who receives unemployment at any point in 2021 is treated as if their income were 133% of the poverty level for the purposes of the ACA marketplace subsidy.
+As a result, they can purchase an ACA silver plan for zero premium. - New Incentives for Medicaid Expansion: Like the House bill, the Senate-passed bill provides a new incentive for the 12 states that have not expanded Medicaid to do so by temporarily increasing the base Federal Medical Assistance Percentage (FMAP) by five percentage points for two years for any state that newly expands.
+If all 12 remaining states expanded Medicaid, more than 2 million uninsured people would gain access to Medicaid. - COBRA Subsidies: The Senate-passed bill provides an amended version of the House provision providing COBRA subsidies.
+Whereas the House bill provided an 85% subsidy for individuals who lose their job and choose to use COBRA to continue their existing employer-sponsored health coverage, the Senate bill provides a 100% subsidy.
 Currently, those who would like to choose COBRA are required to pay the full cost of their coverage, including the employer contribution, making the cost prohibitive and preventing many from doing so.